'Marriage Story' Review

 And despite the depressing subject matter, the film is still able to be quite funny as comedy gets weaved throughout.
 This is usual for Baumbach, who uses humor as an addition to the drama rather than a clean break from it.

-Playing Charlie and Nicole is Adam Driver and Scarlett Johansson, respectively.
+Playing Charlie and Nicole are Adam Driver and Scarlett Johansson, respectively.
 Each of them is amazing on their own and will deservedly be showered with awards this season.

 They each have their big individual scenes and one grand one together, but where they each make their money is in the little scenes between the big ones.
 A small facial movement here or special line delivery there goes a long way in developing who they are and what they stand for.

 Laura Dern is also great as Nicole’s no-nonsense lawyer, Nora.
-Dern has made a name for herself as tough characters, and she continues that here with a fierce, commanding performance.
+Dern has made a name for herself as a tough character, and she continues that here with a fierce, commanding performance.

 Never before has a film been so pleasantly depressing and genuinely funny at the same time.
 You’ll laugh, you’ll cry, or you’ll do both at the same time.
 By the time the credits start rolling, you’ll have been on a journey with not just these characters, but also with yourself.